zni/rMARIE/README.md

 -----

 To assemble an rMARIE assembly file:

     rmarie-asm <file>.mas

-This will produce *<file>.rmex*, which you can now give to the virtual machine:
+This will produce *file.rmex*, which you can now give to the virtual machine:

     rmarie-vm <file>.rmex

 Examples